hoglundb/ObjectPoolingDemo/README.md

 ## Project Overview

-This project implements a highly flexible **object pooling system** in **Unity**, designed to manage any object type that inherits from the `PoolableObject` abstract class.
+This project implements a highly flexible **object pooling system** in **C#/Unity**, designed to manage any object type that inherits from the `PoolableObject` abstract class.
 Object pooling is a critical optimization technique in game development, especially for frequently instantiated objects.
 This repository provides a complete Unity project showcasing the object pool's functionality, emphasizing its ability to handle generic object types through a well-defined inheritance structure.

 ### Key Features: